hexagontk/twitter_clone/README.md

 # Twitter Clone
-This is a Mini Twitter Clone application developed using HexagonKt, based on [this](http://sparkjava.com/tutorials/twitter-clone) Spark tutorial.
+This is a Mini Twitter Clone application developed using Hexagon, based on [this](http://sparkjava.com/tutorials/twitter-clone) Spark tutorial.
 It makes use of Pebble to render pages, and MongoDB for database functions.